arduino-ag/fiz-auto/README.md

 ## license

-This project is licensed under the CC-BY-4.0 See [LICENSE](https://github.com/arduino-ag/fiz-auto/blob/development/LICENSE).
+This project is licensed under the CC-BY-4.0.
+For more information see [LICENSE](https://github.com/arduino-ag/fiz-auto/blob/development/LICENSE).